 For many small businesses, especially sole traders/proprietors, none of these steps might be necessary.
 Perhaps the business has no prepaid items.
 Depending on the equity structure of the chart of accounts, the second and third steps might have happened over the course of the accounting period.
 And reports can always be generated later if they are needed.

 The only essential step prior to entering transactions for the next period is resetting the period in the Summary tab.
-Click on Set Period:
+Click on Edit:

 From field.
 Normally, select Today as the